protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 ### 5.4 The Tempus themes

 All the colours you see are part of my [Tempus themes](/tempus-themes/) project.
 The one you get is Tempus Dusk, which is a dark theme with slightly desaturated colours.
 To switch to something else, type `super + e ; t`.
 A drop-down menu will appear.
 Either type your choice and press enter or use the arrow keys and press enter.
 Some themes are light, others are dark.

-Open terminals should be updated live, but GUI applications must typically be closed and opened again for changes to take effect.
+Open terminals should be updated live (though not CLI programs, like `vim` or `ranger`), but GUI applications must typically be closed and opened again for changes to take effect.

 To customise what GTK themes and icons are used in this switch, you must edit this script `~/bin/own_script_update_environment_theme` (search for the definition of the `modify_gtk3` function—current GTK themes are Materia, while icons are Mint-Y).
+This script also changes the wallpaper if you go from a dark to a light theme and vice versa.
+To define the image for dark and light themes respectively, add the images of your choice at `~/Pictures/theme/dark.jpg` and `~/Pictures/theme/light.jpg` (edit the script if you wish to either disable this or use a different location—the function is `modify_wallpaper`).

 ### 5.5 Password manager (optional)